pagespeed-pro/lazy/README.md

 ### Advanced `in-view` and `out-of-view` callback

-$lazy enables to make full use of the `IntersectionObserver` for any purpose and supports a simple `in-view` callback, a `out-of-view` callback or a custom `IntersectionObserver` callback.
+$lazy enables to make full use of the `IntersectionObserver` for any purpose and supports a simple `in-view` callback, an `out-of-view` callback or a custom `IntersectionObserver` callback.

 ```javascript
 $lazy(".selector", function() {